vyapp/vyirc/README.md

 An irc plugin for vy.

 After some years using vy i just noticed that it was lacking an irc client plugin like emacs/vim.
-A other rationale behind consists of showing the power and flexibility of vy and untwisted.
+The strongest rationale behind consists of showing the power and flexibility of vy and untwisted.

 I think i have been succesful in that since vyirc is a quite functional irc client(which even has a plugin) and it is about 300 lines of code.